ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ansible.md

 Ansible command-line tools can be installed on a variety of Linux distributions.

-[General installation information](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html) is available which covers all supported operating systems, but it doesn't talk about Arm.
+[General installation information](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html) is available which covers all supported operating systems, but it doesn't talk about Arm-based hosts.

 ## Introduction